gujjula555/PiWeather/README.md

 - Designed with jetpack compose using latest material3 framework and kotlin
 - Uses Hilt Android for dependency injection
 - Uses MVVM (Model, View, View-Model) along with MVI (Model-View-Intent)
+- App can create foreground service and track the weather when user changes the location
+- Customized Permission Dialog

 ## Key frameworks
 - Retrofit to network operation